Find this zine already folded and free for you to take at the Zines! In the Collection at Alkek Exhibit on the 3rd floor.

 A zine - derived from magazine - is an independently- or self-published booklet, often created by a single person.
 Zines are customarily created by physically cutting and gluing text and images together onto a master flat for photocopying, but it is also common to produce the master by typing and formatting pages on a computer.
 The end product is usually folded and stapled.
 Zines can be printed and bound in any manner.
 Offset printing is a relatively common alternative to photocopying, though there is some controversy among zine writers as to whether professionally printed products may be defined as zines. -- From ZineWiki

 The Zine Workshop is open to everyone.
-TXST-affiliated attendees should Log in to register.
+TXST-affiliated attendees should register for the Zine Workshop here.
 Attendees who are not affiliated with Texas State should email email@example.com for the Zoom link.